 This course will provide the fundamentals of preparing art for reproduction.
 Traditional camera-ready art techniques and digital prepress production methods will be emphasized.
-This course is typically offered in the fall semester only, 6 hrs. lecture and studio/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$200 to \$400.
+This course is typically offered in the fall semester only.
+6 hrs. lecture and studio/wk.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$200 to \$400.